Finiteness theorems for commuting and semiconjugate rational functions

 \begin{section}{Functional decompositions and orbifolds}

-\begin{subsection}{Functions and orbifolds} In this section we fix the notation and recall main definitions and results related to orbifolds whose underlying space is a Riemann surface (see \cite{mil}, Appendix E).
-We also collect some technical results, mostly from the papers \cite{lau}, \cite{semi}, used in the following.
+\begin{subsection}{Orbifolds and maps between orbifolds} In this section we fix the notation and recall main definitions and results related to Riemann surface orbifolds (see \cite{mil}, Appendix E).
+We also collect some technical results, from the papers \cite{semi}, \cite{gen}, \cite{gen0}, \cite{lattes}, used in the following.